Isaak-Malers/entropy-analysis/README.md

 # Data Insights without Data Processing Headaches

 There is a lot of talk in my industry right now about using AI to "Analyze a customers data, and find issues without human intervention".
-I was curious if I could get similar results without AI, using an approach based more on information theory.
-The biggest problems businesses encounter when trying to deliver on the promise of an algorithm to find arbitrary issues is that AI requires very well formatted data.
-I wanted to see if I could come up with an approach that doesn't care about data formatting in any way.
+This can be challenging to implement.
+AI centered solutions typically require very well formatted training data, and a lot of it.
+They also typically rely on metadata about each individual time-series or dataset in order to work;  a model trained on rainfal data is not applicable to snowfall data, despite their real world similarity.

+I was curious if I could deliver a similar product without AI.
+This project uses information theory and some clever re-use of gZip (which is asicized on most modern CPUS) to analyze data for "points of interest" without the need for training or context.

 # The Algorithm: